-Accm ation Association Health Care Inc.
+Accreditation Association for Ambulatory Health Care, Inc.

 Contract Support Cost Issues: Shortfall and the need to Fully-Fund

 SIHC, as with other Tribal health clinics under the Indian Self-Determination Act, operates the most comprehensive outpatient health service program possible, given our allocation of federal funding through Fiscal Year appropriations.
 Only a limited amount of our needs are met with federal funding.
 The balance of funding requirements are supplied from third party insurance, or not provided at all.